Summwer/pro-pnj-bkz/README.md

 to obtain the optimized $m$ as Table 9 shown.
 The log result is stored in the folder in the folder `optimize-m`.

-## Table 8 & Table 4
+## Table 10

-To generate the strategy for our updated LWE records to run them in Table 4, one can run the command
+To generate the strategy for our updated LWE records to run them in Table 10, one can run the command

 ```bash
 ./implement_unsolved_lwechal.sh